 The software that actually performs the joystick override function is available below for download.
 It should run under Python 3.5 or newer, with proven functionality under Raspberry Pi OS (previously called Raspbian) installed on Raspberry Pi 2 Model B V1.1 or V1.2.
-The software is licensed under the LGPLv3 or later license.

 Important: the software is tied to the JOyVerride hardware implementation; there is no guarantee that it will work properly in other embodiment and I have no intention to provide support outside of the specific purpose for which I created it.

 As a side note, given that the JOyVerride unit uses high quality hardware debouncers per each GPI input, the software itself does not have to compensate for any switch contact bouncing and thus avoids the need for additional timing loops that may slow down the program execution speed – an aspect that is especially important when multiple joysticks are pressed in very quick sequence.

 Versions history of the JOyVerride software available on this web site: